 Domestic abuse includes the use of threatening behaviour physically, emotionally, psychologically, sexually and financially.

 Sexual abuse is often a part of domestic abuse, it enables your partner or ex partner to assert further physical and emotional control further endangering your health and well being.

 Rape and sexual assault are crimes, whether or not they take place within marriage or between partners or ex-partners.

 If you are or was in a intimate partnership with another, they do not have the right to have a sexual relationship with you without your consent.

-Adults who are elderly or vulnerable often find themselves isolated from people outside their care sphere so have no-one to share their anxieties or concerns with.
+Adults who are elderly or vulnerable can often find themselves isolated from people outside their care sphere so will have no-one to share their anxieties or concerns with.

-If you feel that you are being abused or are concerned that someone you know may be being abused, then call us for advice on what to do next.
+If you feel that you are being abused or are concerned that someone you know may be being abused, then call us on 01872 272 059 for advice on what to do next.